McGill-MMA-EnterpriseAnalytics/Airline-Passenger-Satisfaction-Prediction-Part2/README.md

 ![Data/Model_results.png](https://github.com/McGill-MMA-EnterpriseAnalytics/Airline-Passenger-Satisfaction-Prediction/blob/baddd7a9be720d85af68d4d04688f5d496ff9618/Data/Causal_results.png)

 The learners' results are nearly identical, with Online_boarding showing the greatest ATE, trailed by Leg_room_service and Inflight_wifi_service.
-To boost customer satisfaction, the airline ought to concentrate on enhancing their performance in these areas of service.
+To boost customer satisfaction, the airline ought to concentrate on enhancing its performance in these areas of service.

 #### Team Members: